MEPalma/HLNN-ReplicationPackage/docs/content/docs/documentation/accuracy_test.md

 ## Accuracy

-For all normalised and filtered test files and snippets stored in each fold of the model's training process, test results list the accuracy of each model (3) with respect to each syntax highlighting coverage task (of which there are four of them: 28, 37, 55 and 66 respectively).
+For all normalized and filtered test files and snippets stored in each fold of the model's training process, test results list the accuracy of each model (3) with respect to each syntax highlighting coverage task (of which there are four of them: 28, 37, 55 and 66 respectively).

 File names are well-formed and carry information about the configuration of the model and coverage task.
 Filenames are of the form: